bpeperkamp/laravel_bag/README.md

 # Laravel BAG

-This small release based on Laravel downloads Dutch address data from publicly available BAG data.
+This small release based on Laravel, downloads Dutch address data from publicly available BAG data.
 It downloads, extracts and parses the data to a database and makes it available via a simple API.

-The software made by Bert Hubert inspired me to make it, and also helped interpret the data.
+The original idea is not mine, i just wanted to build it in a PHP/Laravel way.
+The software made by Bert Hubert inspired me, and also helped interpret the data.
 The original version is available here: [https://github.com/berthubert/bagconv](https://github.com/berthubert/bagconv)

 ## Instructions